 Trusted used car dealers have been accused of selling insurance write-offs without telling buyers the vehicles had been damaged in a crash following an investigation by the BBC.

-The news corporation’s Rip Off Britain television programme will screen the findings on BBC One this evening (May 7), claiming that it identified 70 such vehicles during its investigations.
+BBC's Rip Off Britain television programme has identified 70 such vehicles during its investigations.

 The consumer programme said that the situation could mean that buyers are paying "thousands of pounds" more for the cars than they are actually worth.